DrCopyPaste/RecNForget/README.md

 - you can replay the last recorded file from the running session

 # upcoming features in next version (commited, not yet released)
+- Installer now starts with elevated privileges (so it can update the files installed in programs folder)
 - installing WiX toolset locally is no longer required to build the setup project